alx-rg/eng-careers/README.md

-Code Practice Question and Solutions with Comments
+Code Practice Questions with links back to leetcode.com.

+The solutions and comments for each problem are found above ^^^ each named according to the numbers below.

 ### Math